Naya Rivera search update: Search for missing 'Glee' actress turns to recovery operation at Southern California lake

 Hours after the search resumed by more than 80 personnel on Thursday morning, officials confirmed that Rivera was presumed dead.
 Sheriff's Deputy Chris Dyer said that did not change the intensity of the recovery operation.

-At a brief news conference at the lake, Dyer said Rivera had been familiar with the popular destination for boaters and swimmers, which she had visited several times.
+At a brief news conference at the lake, Dyer said Rivera had been familiar with the popular destination for boaters and swimmers, which she had visited several times in the past.

+News of the actress' disappearance prompted the launching of a Change.org petition that calls for warning signs to be posted at the lake.

+"Naya Rivera is not the first, nor the last to go missing at Lake Piru," the petition says, adding that the body of water is "a very deep lake with very bad whirlpools.
+People have been asking for years for the city to put up warning signs for swimmers."

 Rivera's 4-year-old son is from a marriage with actor Ryan Dorsey.
 The couple finalized their divorce in June 2018 after nearly four years of marriage.